yfguo91/yfguo91.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I work at X Lab as a research scientist now, leading the neuromorphic computing team and doing some fundamental neuromorphic computing-related research and engineering project.
-We are hiring researchers and engineers to work on neuromorphic computing, network binarization and quantization, object detection, SLAM, and path navigation.
+We are hiring researchers, engineers, and interns to work on neuromorphic computing, network compression, object detection, SLAM, path navigation and robtics.
 If interested, feel free to email me at yfguo@pku.edu.cn.

 My research interest includes computer vision and computational mechanics.
 I have published more than 10 papers at the top international AI conferences and Mathematics & Mechanics journals.
 <!--